STEENBURG LAKE

 The Treasuer has experience in financial accounting, maintains the finances of the SLCA and ensures board members can access the financial reports in a timely manner.
 The treasurer:

-• Maintains all receipts.
+• Maintain all receipts.

-• Prepares budget for upcoming year.
+• Prepare budget for upcoming year.

 Membership

-• Recruits, trains and co-ordinates volunteer canvassers.
+• Recruit, train and co-ordinate volunteer canvassers.

 • AGM:

-• Organizes a welcome table at the door of the AGM that includes a list of members identified by paid/not paid and by Owner Member (voting) / Non-Owner Member (non-voting), and sign in sheet.
+• Organize a welcome table at the door of the AGM that includes a list of members identified by paid/not paid and by Owner Member (voting) / Non-Owner Member (non-voting), and sign in sheet.

-• Accepts Membership Fees.
+• Accept Membership Fees.

 Social